Teacher in Ho Chi Minh City, 6

 Howard shifted in his chair and looked back at Emile.
 “You’ll be settled soon,” he said.
 “You’re making good progress.”

 Emile stood up.
 He seemed like he was displeased with my failure to respond to him.
 “It’s time to go,” he said.

 “You haven’t finished your breakfast.
 Ngoc hasn’t started hers,” Howard replied.

 “Other people are waiting back at the office,” Emile said.
-“I’ve got a lot to do today,” Emile said, “Ngoc can take anything she wants.
+“I’ve got a lot of work to do today,” Emile added, “Ngoc can take any food she wants with her.
 She can eat later, whenever she wants, when we get back to the office.”

 Ngoc looked as if she was surprised by Emile’s words.
 “Don’t worry about me,” she said.

 Emile and Ngoc left.

 Howard leaned back.
-“Get some food if you want.
+“Get yourself some food if you want.
 We have to go to the Sailing Tower soon, but not until I eat.
-Food is more important.”
+Food is more important than a condominium.”

 “It’s only a few blocks,” I replied.
 “We could walk.”